 The cheapest home insurance in Texas won’t be the same for every homeowner.
 That’s because different factors, like ZIP code, age of your home, claims history, credit record, types of coverage, and your chosen deductible, can all affect how much you pay.
 Additionally, each insurer uses a different formula for determining premium rates, so it pays to shop around.

-In Texas, Farmers is the cheapest home insurance company, with an average annual premium of $2,167, or $181 per month, for $300,000 of dwelling coverage.
+In Texas, USAA is the cheapest home insurance company, with an average monthly premium of $212 for $300,000 of dwelling coverage.
 Other inexpensive insurers in Texas include those in the table below.

 Cost of homeowners insurance in Texas